codership/documentation/galeracluster/source/monitoringthecluster.rst

   .. note::  In addition to this status variable, you can also use :ref:`wsrep_local_recv_queue_max <wsrep_local_recv_queue_max>` and :ref:`wsrep_local_recv_queue_min <wsrep_local_recv_queue_min>` to see the maximum and minimum sizes the node recorded for the local received queue.

-- :ref:`wsrep_flow_control_paused <wsrep_flow_control_paused>` shows a fraction of the time since the status variable was last called that the node paused due to Flow Control.
+- :ref:`wsrep_flow_control_paused <wsrep_flow_control_paused>` shows the fraction of the time, since the status variable was last called, that the node paused due to Flow Control.

   .. code-block:: mysql